Anvently/portable-bike-perception-rpi-ros2/README.md

 # CYCLOSAFE

-> The aim of the CycloSafe project is to rigorously quantify all the dangers to which cyclists are exposed during their journeys, so that we can better target concrete actions to improve their safety.
+> The aim of the CycloSafe project is to improve cyclist safety by rigorously quantifying the risks they face, with a particular focus on those occurring when being overtaken by a motor vehicle.
 >
 > To do this, we have equipped a bicycle with LIDARs (Light Detection and Ranging), a camera and a GNSS antenna.